LLNL/merlin/docs/source/merlin_specification.rst

               args: <celery worker args> <optional>
               steps: [runs1, post-process, monitor]  # [all] when steps is omitted
               nodes: <Number of nodes for this worker or batch num nodes>
+              # A list of machines to run the given steps can be specified
+              # in the machines keyword. <optional>
+              # A full OUTPUT_PATH and the steps argument are required
+              # when using this option.
+Currently all machines in the
+              # list must have access to the OUTPUT_PATH.
+              machines: [host1, host2]

           learnworkers:
               args: <celery worker args> <optional>